stratosphereips/StratosphereLinuxIPS/docs/P2P.md

 ### Receiving Blames

-When slips receives a blame report from the network, which means some other slips instance in th network blocked an IP and is letting other peers know about it, the blame report iss sent to the blocking module to determine wheteher to block it or not.
+When slips receives a blame report from the network, which means some other slips instance in th network set an evidence about an IP and is letting other peers know about it.

+Slips then generates an evidence about the reported IP and takes the report into consideration when deciding to block the attacker's IP.

 ### Asking the network about an IP